 Security Assertion Markup Language (SAML) lets users exchange authorization data between different parties, in particular, between an identity provider and a service provider.
 The Datameer SAML Authenticator is designed to allow Datameer to act as a Service Provider with a SAML SSO (Single Sign On) environment.
 This means that authentication and identity management happen externally to the Datameer instance.
-These services are provided by an IdentityProvider which will authenticate end users and issue assertions containing subject and session information along with arbitrary attributes about the user.
+These services are provided by an IdentityProvider which authenticates end users and issue assertions containing subject and session information along with arbitrary attributes about the user.
 The SAML Authenticator plug-in exposes some extension points to allow customers to provide the appropriate Datameer user details (group memberships, roles, username, email) based on the incoming assertion.

 Configuring SAML with Datameer

 - Login to Datameer with administrator rights.

 - Click on the Admin tab > Authentication.

 - Provide or provide the path to your IdP Metadata (which includes endpoint URLs, binding types, attributes, and security-policy information.)